Paparaysdonuts/Whale-Oracle/README.md

-# Whale-Watcher-Insider-Scoop
+# Whale-Oracle
-Whale Watcher: Insider Scoop tracks real-time whale moves in crypto and stocks, sending instant alerts when big money buys, sells, or accumulates.
+Whale Oracle tracks real-time whale moves in crypto and stocks, sending instant alerts when big money buys, sells, or accumulates.
 Spot early pumps, avoid dumps, and trade with the same insight as insiders.
 Follow smart money, not hype — get the edge before the crowd.
-🐋 Whale Watcher: INSIDER SCOOP
+🐋 Whale Oracle - Where knowledge becomes wealth

 Trade Like You Can See the Future — Because Now You Can.